 You know the period gush?
 That inexplicable moment that usually happens when you wake up on day two and get out of bed.
 Well, as soon as you get out of bed on day 2, change your underwear.
 Your new pair will handle the gush and give your nighttime pair some respite.

-Just take a little plastic baggie with a fresh pair of underwear in your bag.
-When you feel like it’s time to change, go to the bathroom, take off the worn pair, put it in your plastic baggie, wrap it up and put on the new pair.
+Just take a little baggie with a fresh pair of underwear in your bag.
+When you feel like it’s time to change, go to the bathroom, take off the worn pair, put it in your baggie, wrap it up and put on the new pair.
 You can rinse and wash the worn pair later at home.

 Our fabrics have been rigorously tested to ensure we comply with best practices.
 Actually, we think Period is the safest, best way to period and our Chief of Medicine agrees.